cptjuke/jbuilder/README.md

 ```

 Jbuilder objects can be directly nested inside each other.
 Useful for composing objects.
+This is also really useful, although I feel that for this to be useful, you need high knowledge on java
 ``` ruby
 class Person
   # ...
 Class Definition ... #